-Multi-wind virtuoso and composer Demetrius Spaneas frequently performs my works including a new live performance version of the award-winning film Native New Yorker throughout the US, Eastern Europe and Central Asia.
+Multi-wind instrumentalist/composer Demetrius Spaneas has performed Duo Montuño, Waves and a new live performance version of the award-winning film Native New Yorker throughout the US, Eastern Europe and Central Asia.

-Stas Venglevski is a Russian accordion and bayan virtuoso who premiered Zydeco Madness and Three Different Keyboards.
+Stas Venglevski is a Russian accordion and bayan master who premiered Zydeco Madness and Three Different Keyboards.

 Soprano Jacquelyn Familant has performed Moving in to an Empty Space as well as Waves.

 Cellist Joan Jeanrenaud has performed on five recent film scores: When Medicine Got it Wrong, Balancing Acts, Making the Man, Fate of the Lhapa and Oil on Ice recorded at Fantasy Studios and Bay Area Sound Studios.

 The Classical Composers Database features information about classical composers and classical music.